The redline: decibels explained

 Allen & Heath Xone DB4 User Guide, Allen & Heath Limited, 2010

-A special side note for Ableton users, for those who play live using Ableton like myself.
-We know that going above 0dB in digital audio literally kills the sound, so it is important to understand that all your efforts for staying in the green zone on DJ mixer will be meaningless if audio that comes from Ableton already has clipping.
+A special side note for Ableton users, those who play live using Ableton like myself.
+We know that going above 0dB in digital audio literally kills the sound, so it is important to understand that all your efforts to stay in the green zone on the DJ mixer will be meaningless if audio that comes from Ableton already has clipped.

 If faders on your Ableton mixer are set to 0dB, and you put some audio effect device on top of this channel, like EQ, it is natural that sound will go over zero decibels, hence clipping.
 To prevent this, I advise setting a maximum value for Ableton faders at -5 or -6dB.
-Even if you put MIDI-controller fader to its top position, in Ableton it will be still capped at -6dB, and thus you’ll get extra 5-6 dB of “headroom”.
+Even if you put MIDI-controller fader to its top position, in Ableton, it will still be capped at -6dB, and thus you’ll get an extra 5-6 dB of “headroom”.

-The same applies to any other software, make sure to adjust volume control within the program before check and tweak volume meters on a DJ mixer.
+The same applies to any other software, make sure to adjust volume control within the program before checking and tweaking volume meters on a DJ mixer.

-As for your last question Thomas, I guess there is a common misunderstanding among many DJs, so I hope this piece of advice will shed some light.
+As for your last question Thomas, I guess there is a common misunderstanding among many DJs, so I hope this advice will shed some light.